 Quite often we will hear golfers say the professional golfers must have a secrete as to how they are able to strike a golf ball with so much power and consistency.
 Most avid golfers believe the secrete lies within their swing technique.
 Well, there's not a secrete, but they do learn in a way not well known or written about.
 They know how to learn in golf using correct information.
 They are all great learners and great learners using correct information are destined to achieve success.
 But, what makes the professionals such great learners?
 Well, this page will cover a few topics that identify and explain, to some degree, their approach to learning.
 I believe their disciplined approach to learning is at the core of their success, and to quote Michael Hebron, PGA, Master Professional, ” A MASTER OF ANYTHING, WAS FIRST, A MASTER LEARNER.”
 To become a master learner in golf, you must first, fully understand the necessary disciplines and tools used in successful learning.
 It all begins with learning how to learn and understanding the learning process using critical thinking skills to create your personal learning journal.
 Here are a few thoughts on the purpose and value in learning how to use a Learning Journal.

-A learning Journal will become your most valuable source of information and measurement throughout your new learning curve, THE GAME OF GOLF.
+A Learning Journal will become your most valuable means of measuring every aspect of your psychological and physical learning and performance throughout your golf game.
 But first, what is a Learning Journal?
 A Learning Journal is a collection of your notes, insights, observations, thoughts, perceptions, and other relevant materials that are based on your study, experimentation, instructional guidance, and field testing over a period of time.
-A Learning Journal will enable you to take charge of your own learning, so you can eventually become an independent life- long learner in golf.
+A Learning Journal will enable you to take charge of your own learning, an independent life- long learner in golf.
 The game of golf is a lifetime learning curve, full of moments of self -discovery, excitement, success, and yes, moments of confusion, frustration, and failure, and out of it all, you will find yourself in an endless self-study, and this, is what makes golf such an awesome sport to play.